Meet Josh Fox

 He represents founders, start-ups, and emerging companies, serving as general counsel to those start-ups and emerging companies.
 Josh advises clients regarding company formation and early-stage legal issues, a broad range of financings, including angel, venture capital, and strategic investments, and mergers and acquisitions.
 He also provides guidance on legal and business matters that arise in the daily operations of their businesses.

-Josh typically works with companies in the life sciences industry — drug development, devices, diagnostics, and tools — and in the technology sector, including energy, digital health, software, and technology-enabled services.
+Josh typically works with companies in the life sciences industry — drug development, devices, diagnostics, and tools — and in the technology sector, including energy, digital health, and software.

 In addition to counseling entrepreneurs and emerging companies, Josh represents venture capital firms, foundations, and other investors.